Pyramid of Sahure: Corridor

 The corridor was paved with basalt, and its walls had a 1.57 m granite dado, above which they were decorated with colourful relief.
-On its north wall, scenes depict the king fishing and hunting wildfowl, while on the south wall the king is depicted hunting – antelopes, gazelles, deer and other horned animals are shepherded into an enclosure for the king to shoot with his bow and arrow, after which hound dogs seize and kill the animals, elsewhere hyenas are observed poaching, and hedgehogs and jerboa scatter into their holes – whilst his courtiers observe.
+The north wall contains scenes depicting the king fishing and hunting wildfowl, while on the south wall he is depicted hunting – antelopes, gazelles, deer and other horned animals are shepherded into an enclosure for the king to shoot with his bow and arrow, after which hound dogs seize and kill the animals, elsewhere hyenas are observed poaching, and hedgehogs and jerboa scatter into their holes – whilst his courtiers observe.
 A masterful depth of detail has been incorporated into the latter scene, which measured 8 m long by 3 m high.
 The sedate posture of the king's courtiers, representing order, is juxtaposed against the mass of wounded and frightened animals depicted in a variety of postures and facing various directions, representing chaos.
 The imposing figure that is Sahure is unrivalled in any other example, and the gruesome detail of the injured animals is unreplicated.
 The figure of a hyena, pawing at an arrow in its jaw, reappears frequently in the Middle and New Kingdom, an homage to the relief from Sahure's temple.
 Ptahhotep's tomb in Saqqara contains an abridged, and slightly less skilfully executed, copy of this hunting scene.